 This data visualization tutorial will teach us how to make a violin plot in R using ggplot2.
 We can use several techniques to visualize data (see, for example, the Python-related post “9 Data Visualization Techniques You Should Learn in Python“) to visualize our data in r.
 Briefly described, violin plots combine a box plot and a histogram in the exact figure.
 In the next section, after the table of contents, you will get a brief overview of the content of this blog post.

 Click to Tweet

-Before we get into creating a violin plot in R, we will look at what you need to follow in this data visualization tutorial.
-When we have what we need, we will answer some questions (e.g., learn what a violin plot is).
+Before creating a violin plot in R, we will look at what you need to be able follow in this data visualization tutorial.
+We will answer some questions when we have what we need (e.g., learn what a violin plot is).
 In the sections following this, we will get into the practical details.
 We will learn how to create violin plots in R using ggplot2.
 Furthermore, we will also learn how to customize the plots.
 For example, you will learn to show the plot horizontally, fill it with a color based on category, and add/change labels.

 First, you need to have an active installation of R. Second, to use both ggplot2, you need to install the package.
 Installing R packages can be done by using the

 install.packages("ggplot2)Code language: CSS (css)

 Note that it is also good to run an updated environment.
 You can easily check the R version in RStudio with the

 R.version command.
 If, needed, you can download and update R to a newer version.
 It is worth pointing out that ggplot2 is part of the Tidyverse package.
 You can install Tidyverse to get ggplot2, among many other handy R packages.
 For example, you can use dplyr to rename a column in R, remove duplicates, and count the number of occurrences in a column.
 In the next section, we will get answers to some commonly asked questions.